shawnho1018/tap4retail/stress-tests/k6-distributed/README.md

 ### Create a Workflow to execute tests

 Create a new Workflow to execute tests.
 The code is in `workflows/k6-stress-test.yaml`.
+When creating the Workflow, make sure to select the service account you created above.
 Please change the variables to match your environment at the first step of the workflow:

 ```yaml